Air bag makers eye boost from new India road safety rules

 The new rules, part of the Road Transport and Safety Bill, do not directly propose airbags, but instead make crash tests mandatory for new models sold in India from October 2017.

 "An air bag is only an instrument of road safety," Chhibber said.
-The new rules will be discussed in the Rajya Sabha this year before they become law.
+The new rules will be discussed in India's upper house of parliament this year before they become law.

 Quality issues will be a concern for carmakers, however.